ngalaiko/miniboard/README.md

     enabled: true          # if false, plaintext http will be used
     key_path: "./key.pem"  # path to tls key
     cert_path: "./crt.pem" # path to tls certificate
-  cors:
-    allowed_origins: ["example.com"] # list of origins to allow CORS from
 operations:
   workers: 10 # number of workers that execute longrunning operations
 subsciptions: